-This route summits the fell Orrest Head.
-The occasionally challenging route winds its way up through Elleray Wood, with 120m of ascent to take you to a high point of 238m where adventurers are rewarded with 360º views over Windermere and the central fells.
+This route (3.5km round trip) summits the fell Orrest Head.
+The occasionally challenging route with some steep sections winds its way up through Elleray Wood, with 120m of ascent to take you to a high point of 238m where adventurers are rewarded with 360º views over Windermere and the central fells.
 OS Explorer Map OL7.

 Follow the blue signs for the accessible route.
 There are also red graded footpaths that deviate from the main trail which involve steps.

 If you are doing this route on an all-terrain-scooter, we recommend having a full battery, and a scooter able to cope with the steeper sections of the route.